sleepingcat4/resnet-scs/README.md

 Although a significant contribution was writing a python library to wrap these layers. available: https://pypi.org/project/sharpcosine/0.1.1/

 ### Experiment
-It was a straightforward experiment where I had utilised a combination of pretrained ResNet architecture and Ralph’s custom SCS architecture.
+It was a straightforward experiment where I had utilised a combination of pretrained ResNet architecture and Raphael’s custom SCS architecture.

 Highlight: Choosing the optimizer and hyperparameters was  a choice, I was inspired from the original AlexNet paper.